DonkeyW4nker/Simple-Multi-Disc-M3U-Generator/README.md

 The script will:
 - Auto-install PyInstaller if not present
-- Build a single-file windowed `.exe` (no console window)
+- Build a single-file windowed `.exe`
-- Embed `m3u_icon.ico` as the file-manager icon
-- Bundle the icon as a runtime resource (so the title bar and taskbar show it too)

 ### Manual build (any OS)